Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST -->

 With an explicit `openSubscription` we should [close][SubscriptionReceiveChannel.close] the corresponding subscription to unsubscribe from the source.
-However, instead of invoking `close` explicitly, this code relies on [use](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/use.html) function from Kotlin's standard library.
+There is no need to invoke `close` explicitly -- under the hood `consume` relies on the [use](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/use.html) function from Kotlin's standard library.
 The installed
 [doFinally](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#doFinally(io.reactivex.functions.Action))
 listener prints "Finally" to confirm that the subscription is actually being closed.
+Note that "OnComplete" is never printed because we did not consume all of the elements.

 We do not need to use an explicit `close` if iteration is performed over all the items that are emitted by the publisher, because it is being closed automatically by `consumeEach`: